 Even though he might have felt extremely discouraged at that time, David willed himself to respond in a God-honoring way.
 What enabled him to do so?
 His confidence in God (v.
 7).
 He chose to believe that God would fulfill His purpose for his life no matter what (v.
 2).
 He believed that God would send help from heaven to rescue him.
 And he believed that God would send His unfailing love and faithfulness (v.
 3).

-I’m going to follow David’s example when I feel discouraged, or when I grow tired of waiting on God, or when I wonder if even He knows what He’s up to.
-Rather than allow my emotions to dictate my response, I’ll say, “I will hide beneath the shadow of Your wings, God.
+Let’s follow David’s example when we feel discouraged, when we grow tired of waiting on God, or when we wonder if even He knows what He’s up to.
+Rather than allow our emotions to dictate our response, let’s say, “I will hide beneath the shadow of Your wings, God.
 I will wake the dawn with a song of joy because You love me unconditionally.
 I will thank You and sing Your praises because Your faithfulness knows no end.”

 Photo courtesy: http://www.dreamstime.com/stock-photo-determination-rimagefree2489488-resi3440358